egaumer/torah/exodus/bo.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 3** </span><br/><br/>3.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 3** </span><br/><br/>3.
 Our _Salvation_<br/><br/> Let’s get a little more specific on this.
 God doesn’t only require a lamb, He requires a dead lamb.
 This chapter is super bloody…which is not one of my favorite topics (I get a little squeamish at blood).
 But there is blood everywhere in this chapter.
 Killing an animal is not a tidy activity.
 Then blood is going to be put into some kind of container so they can dip hyssop branches into it and apply the blood to their doorposts.
 There is going to be blood everywhere.
 Why?
 Blood represents life.
 Leviticus 17:11 tells us `“For the life of the flesh is in the blood”`.
 It’s a sign that a life has been ended, but it is a substitute for your life being ended.

 &nbsp;